 4. What’s the team like to work with?

 The team at Carterwood is really supportive and friendly.
-There’s a real wealth and diversity of knowledge and everyone is always happy to help out with anything.
+There’s a real wealth and diversity of knowledge and everyone is always happy to help with anything.

 5. What’s surprised you the most?

 The thing that’s surprised me the most is the amount of responsibility that I’ve been given.
 I had always assumed it would a long time before you were given control of your work, but I‘ve been given the opportunity to push myself to try new things and take ownership for my own projects.

 6. What’s been your most valuable lesson so far?

 I’m much better at Excel formulas than I used to be!
 No really, there’s a no blame culture at Carterwood, owning up to your mistakes is so important.